1: Trust is key. Ensure you have first built a trusting relationship with your franchisees. No one will commit to action if they don't trust you.

 A common frustration we hear from franchisor teams is that franchisees don't commit enough time, energy or resources to take action on important initiatives.
 This week, in one of our Bootcamps, a talented team of USA field consultants explored the question of how to improve franchisee commitment to taking action.
 Here's what they came up with.

-# 1. Ensure you have first built a trusting relationship with your franchisees.
-No-one will commit to action if they don't trust you.
+# 1: Trust is key.
+Ensure you have first built a trusting relationship with your franchisees.
+No one will commit to action if they don't trust you.

-# 2. Explore and agree on how the results of any actions will be measured.
+# 2: Measurable actions.
+Explore and agree on how the results of any actions will be measured.
 Feedback on results is a powerful motivator for positive action.

-# 3. Agree on what tangible benefits would come from taking action.
+# 3: Tangible benefits.
+Agree on what tangible benefits would come from taking action.
 These should preferably be linked back to things that matter to the franchisee.

-# 4. Connect how the actions will also benefit the entire network.
+# 4: Impact on network.
+Connect how the actions will also benefit the entire network.
 For instance, how it will enhance and protect the reputation of the group.

-# 5. Ensure that you fully understand the ‘why’ behind why they should take action, so you can clearly explain this.
+# 5: What's behind the actions?
+Ensure that you fully understand the ‘why’ behind why they should take action, so you can clearly explain this.

-# 6. Communicate key timelines and milestones to get to the end result.
+# 6: Communicate clearly.
+Communicate key timelines and milestones to get to the end result.
 If timelines change, ensure you keep franchisees informed.

-# 7. Agree on small steps that are actionable within the franchisee's workload.
+# 7: Small steps create big things.
+Agree on small steps that are actionable within the franchisee's workload.
 Breaking it down helps the action to not appear overwhelming.

-# 8. Draw on other franchisees who have taken action and achieved positive results.
+# 8: Draw on others.
+Draw on other franchisees who have taken action and achieved positive results.
 And facilitate sessions to help them share their experience and ideas.

-# 9. Involve franchisees in pilot testing in the early stages to generate a sense of ownership.
+# 9: Involve franchisees.
+Involve franchisees in pilot testing in the early stages to generate a sense of ownership.
 And seek feedback on how things can be improved.

-# 10. Train and equip franchisees with the skills to succeed in taking the required actions.
+# 10: Train and equip your team.
+Train and equip franchisees with the skills to succeed in taking the required actions.
 Inaction often comes from a lack of know-how, as well as no how!

 One unique feature of our interactive Field Manager Bootcamps is our focus on Action Learning, where we help participants create actionable insights.
-Our next program is timed to suit Australian and USA field managers and participants will be eligible to earn up to 320 CFE points.
+Our programs are timed to suit Australian and USA field managers and participants will be eligible to earn up to 320 CFE points.